SAP software sales top forecast as wins market share

 "A sound set of figures, given the macroeconomic uncertainties and the rather poor results of some competitors," DZ Bank analyst Oliver Finger said, reiterating his "buy" recommendation on the shares.

-Rivals such as IBM and Microsoft said earlier this month businesses and governments were holding back spending on information technology amid economic uncertainty in Europe and ahead of U.S. elections next month.
+Rivals such as IBM (IBM.N) and Microsoft (MSFT.O) said earlier this month businesses and governments were holding back spending on information technology amid economic uncertainty in Europe and ahead of U.S. elections next month.

 HEDGING LOSS

-SAP, which also competes with Oracle, still expects 2012 operating profit to rise to 5.05-5.25 billion euros at constant currencies.
+SAP, which also competes with Oracle ORCL.O, still expects 2012 operating profit to rise to 5.05-5.25 billion euros at constant currencies.

 DZ Bank's Finger said that should boost investor confidence.

-SAP shares trade at 15 times estimated 12-month forward earnings, compared with a multiple of 11 for Oracle and 10 and 11 respectively for French peers Cap Gemini and Atos.
+SAP shares trade at 15 times estimated 12-month forward earnings, compared with a multiple of 11 for Oracle and 10 and 11 respectively for French peers Cap Gemini (CAPP.PA) and Atos (ATOS.PA).

 Quarterly net profit of 618 million euros was hit by a 64 million euro foreign exchange provision related to the Ariba acquisition, missing all forecasts in a Reuters poll.